 TCDF respectfully acknowledges the traditional owners and custodians of this land, and their elders, past, present, and future.
 We are grateful for their continued connection with and care for the land for over 60,000 years.

-Dorje Ling Retreat Centre uses the five basic precepts as the fundamental rules of operation, and all retreatants or participants in courses there, are expected to abide by those guidelines during their stay.
+Dorje Ling Retreat Centre uses the Buddhist Five Basic Precepts as fundamental guidelines.
+All participants and visitors are asked to abide by those guidelines during their stay.

 These precepts are: